History of Thailand (1932–1973)

 The history of Thailand from 1932 to 1973 was dominated by military dictatorships which were in power for much of the period.
 The main personalities of the period were the dictator Plaek Phibunsongkhram, who allied the country with Japan during the Second World War, and the civilian politician Pridi Banomyong, who founded Thammasat University and was briefly prime minister after the war.

 A succession of military dictators followed Pridi's ouster—Phibun again, Sarit Thanarat, then Thanom Kittikachorn—under whom traditional, authoritarian rule was combined with increasing modernisation and Westernisation under the influence of the United States.
-The end of the period was marked by Thanom's resignation, following a massacre of pro-democracy protesters led by Thammasat University students.
+The end of the period was marked by Thanom's resignation, following an uprising by university students.

 From 1939 (excluding a few months in 1946), the official name of Thailand was changed from the Kingdom of Siam to the Kingdom of Thailand, which is still the official name of Thailand today.